jacob414/components/README.md

 media.

-*Update 2017-02-09*: The web-app variant will be re-created in a separate repository to avoid mixin programming languages in the same repo.
+*Update 2017-02-09*: The web-app variant will be re-created in a separate repository to avoid mixing programming languages in the same repo.

 ## Installation